In Situ TEM Biasing & Heating

 Ferroelectric materials are characterized by the existence of spontaneous electric polarizations at a temperature well below Curie temperature.
 In a small area, the polarizations may share a same direction and form the so-called ferroelectric domain.
 The spontaneous polarization can be reversed by applying an external electric field exceeding the coercive field.
 Investigating the ferroelectric properties at both temperature and external electric field is important for applications such as data storage and optical frequency converters.
-Here we present a recent experiment performed using the Lightning D9+ (double tilt with an 8 contact Nano-Chip), demonstrating the capability of delivering both high electric field and stable temperature.
+Here we present a recent experiment performed using the Lightning D9+ (now HB+) demonstrating the capability of delivering both high electric field and stable temperature.
 Simultaneous electric field and heating is also possible, however, not shown below.
 The material under investigation is BZT-0.5BCT, which has a Curie temperature around 90 °C and a coercive electric field of 2~4kV/cm.

 In Situ TEM Analysis of Organic–Inorganic Metal-Halide Perovskite Solar Cells under Electrical Bias

 Abstract Changes in the nanostructure of methylammonium lead iodide (MAPbI3) perovskite solar cells are assessed as a function of current–voltage stimulus by biasing thin samples in situ in a transmission electron microscope.
 Various degradation pathways are identified both in situ and ex situ, predominantly at the positively biased MAPbI3 interface.
 Iodide migrates into the positively biased charge transport layer and also volatilizes along with organic species, which triggers the nucleation of PbI2 nanoparticles and voids and hence decreases the cell performance.